3 Easy Bodyweight Exercises To Avoid Injury

 These simple exercises could slash your chance of running injury

 Running is a fantastic way to tone and strengthen your lower body, but all running and no strength work leaves you open to imbalance.
-Bodyweight exercises don’t need a gym.
-They can be done at home with no equipment – just your own body, and a bit of space.
+Bodyweight exercises can be done at home with no equipment – just your own body, and a bit of space.

 The benefit of doing a few bodyweight exercises every week include strength, power, posture, and a more balanced running style – plus less likelihood of injury.
 Strengthen your hips, hamstrings and core with these simple bodyweight exercises.